-c.
-TRANSPORTATION ALTERNATIVES PROGRAM (TAP)
+C. SURFACE TRANSPORTATION PROGRAM (STP) BLOCK GRANT PROGRAM (Previously TAP)

-To administer a federally compliant competitive selection process for awarding Transportation Alternative set-aside funds that are sub-allocated to the MPO.
+To administer a federally compliant competitive selection process for awarding STP Block Grant Program setaside funds that are sub-allocated to the MPO.

-- Distribute Transportation Alternatives Program application guidelines specific to the MPO that are in compliance with federal rules and regulations.
-The guidelines will outline the MPO's process for soliciting project applications from eligible local agencies and establish how the MPO will prioritize, select and award projects. - Conduct a call for projects, provide technical assistance to applicants, prioritize projects and make recommendations to the Transportation Policy Committee regarding project awards.
-Upon TPC approval, the MPO will complete TIP modifications and submit a notice of award to the KYTC Office of Local programs and to project applicants for further action. - Monitor TAP funding levels and coordinate with Local Public Agencies to ensure timely progress on implementing awarded projects. - Monitor help to facilitate on-going TAP projects and applications.
+- Distribute STP Block Grant Program application guidelines specific to the MPO that are in compliance with federal rules and regulations.
+The guidelines will outline the MPO's process for soliciting project applications from eligible local agencies and establish how the MPO will prioritize, select and award projects. - As funding is available, conduct a call for projects, provide technical assistance to applicants, prioritize projects and make recommendations to the Transportation Policy Committee regarding project awards.
+Upon TPC approval, the MPO will complete TIP modifications and submit a notice of award to the KYTC Office of Local programs and to project applicants for further action. - Monitor STP Block Grant Program funding levels and coordinate with Local Public Agencies to ensure timely progress on implementing awarded projects.

-- A competitive project selection process that is compliant with federal rules and regulations. - A solicitation for project applications from eligible entities in the MPO area. - A list of awarded projects by the MPO TPC. - Required TIP modifications and award notices to KYTC and project applicants.
+- o A competitive selection process that is compliant with federal rules and regulations. - o A solicitation for project applications from eligible entities in the MPO area. - o A list of awarded projects by the MPO TPC. - o Required TIP modifications and award notices to KYTC and project applicants.

-An application cycle will be held as adequate amounts of transportation alternatives set-aside funds become available.
+An application cycle will be held in coordination the KYTC as adequate amounts of STP Block Grant Program set-aside funds become available.
 Timing of the application cycle is at the discretion of the MPO.